arnoldchrisoduor1/Memory-Allocator/README.md

 - This formula:

-a.
-Adds 7 (ALIGNMENT - 1) to force a round-up.
+1. Adds 7 (ALIGNMENT - 1) to force a round-up.
-b.
-Clears the last 3 bits using bitwise AND with a mask.
+2. Clears the last 3 bits using bitwise AND with a mask.
    Example: ~(8 - 1) → ~7 → ...11111000.
-c.
-So ALIGN(x) always becomes a multiple of 8.
+3. So ALIGN(x) always becomes a multiple of 8.